jtakayama/makahiki/doc/configuration-system-administration-memcached.rst

 ---------------

-`Memcached`_ is a memory object caching daemon that stores objects in memory to reduce the load on the database.
+`Memcached`_ is a memory object caching daemon that stores objects in memory to reduce the load on a database.
 This section explains how to configure Makahiki to use memcached as the backend cache for its web server.

 .. note:: Memcached is optional.
 However, it is recommended that Memcached be configured on production servers.